pwr/KSP/readme.md

 Using devices with KSP
 ----------------------

 To use a Kindle device with KSP, you have to change some of its internal configuration.
+There are a couple of scripts to do that, or you can do it by hand.
+It's all explained in `docs/devices.md`.

-While jailbreaking the Kindle for SSH access is not strictly necessary, it may help you troubleshoot if something goes wrong.
+While enabling SSH access on the Kindle is not strictly necessary, it may help you troubleshoot if something goes wrong.
+You can use the provided script (see `docs/kindle_ssh.md`), or use the standard USB networking hack.
+Your choice.

 **WARNING**: KSP has only been tested with a Kindle 4 Non-Touch.
 It *may* work on other devices, but the configuration can be tricky, you have to know what you are doing, and be careful.
 If you *do* make it work with other devices, please let me know :).

-See `docs/devices.md` for extended details.

 Calibre library management